Tnnienn/Tnnienn/README.md

 * 🌍  I'm based in Potenza
 * ✉️  You can contact me at [fasanella.antonio.sanfele@gmail.com](mailto:fasanella.antonio.sanfele@gmail.com)
-* 🧠  I'm learning JavaScript, React and C#
+* 🧠  I want to learn JavaScript, React and C#
 * 🤝  I'm open to collaborating on any project that will make me improve
 * ⚡  I'm a good guy (I think...)